-With ever more IoT devices and changing architectures and data management approaches to turn ever more data from this growing number of IoT devices into actionable intelligence, the importance of IoT device management can hardly be underestimated.
+With ever more Internet of Things (IoT) devices and changing architectures and data management approaches to turn ever more data from this growing number of IoT devices into actionable intelligence, the importance of IoT device management can hardly be underestimated.

 An overview of IoT device management platforms (DMPs), device management in IoT platforms and Industrial IoT platforms, other IoT device management approaches and the IoT device management market in an evolving IoT platform market.

-On top of the challenges concerning the management of ever more IoT devices, key challenges with regards to IoT device management include IoT security, which obviously plays on the IoT device level (that includes IoT gateways in the scope of this article) too and, among others, means quick (over-the-air) patching, firmware updating and IoT device visibility in networks; speed of processing and analyzing data to feed essential business applications in real-time (with edge computing and fog computing, the role of artificial intelligence and hardware-agnostic capabilities, as mentioned in our post on relayr, as some important areas/evolutions) and the time it still takes to onboard new IoT devices (as mentioned in our post on Intel SDO) and you have some of the issues surrounding IoT device management.
+On top of the challenges concerning the management of ever more IoT devices, key challenges with regards to IoT device management include IoT security, which obviously plays on the IoT device level (that includes IoT gateways in the scope of this article) too and, among others, means quick (over-the-air) patching, firmware updating and IoT device visibility in networks; speed of processing and analyzing data to feed essential business applications in real-time (with edge computing and fog computing, the role of artificial intelligence and hardware-agnostic capabilities) and the time it still takes to onboard new IoT devices and you have some of the issues surrounding IoT device management.

 Obviously, interoperability in an ocean of standards and protocols, network and communication methods and so forth, is another key topic, as is scalability in ever larger IoT projects with more IoT assets and devices, certainly in the industrial IoT verticals of Industry 4.0.